kazunori279/bigquery-fluentd-docker-sample/README.md

 This sample explains how to set up a [Fluentd](http://www.fluentd.org/) + [Google BigQuery](https://cloud.google.com/bigquery/) integration in a [Docker](https://www.docker.com/) container that sends [nginx](http://nginx.org/en/) web server access log to the BigQuery in real time with [fluent-plugin-bigquery](https://github.com/kaizenplatform/fluent-plugin-bigquery).
 The whole process may take only 20 - 30 minutes with the following steps:

-- Sign Up for BigQuery
+- Sign Up for Google Cloud Platform and BigQuery Service
 - Creating a dataset and table on Google BigQuery
-- Creating an instance of Google Compute Engine (GCE)
-- Run nginx + Fluentd with Docker container
+- Run nginx + Fluentd on Google Compute Engine (GCE) in a Docker container
 - Execute BigQuery query
-- (Optional) Using BigQuery Dashboard
+- (Optional) Using BigQuery Dashboard built with Google Sheets

 The logs collected by Fluentd can be aggregated by BigQuery, and visualized by [BigQuery Dashboard](bigquery-dashboard-howto.md) easily: